ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
-This flexibility enables faster deployment of new features and protocols.
-It can support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.
+This flexibility enables faster deployment of new features and protocols, and can support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.

-It derives specific path and protocol selection properties and supported transport features from the analysis provided in
+This API derives specific path and protocol selection properties and supported transport features from the analysis provided in
 {{?RFC8095}}, {{?RFC8923}}, and
 {{?RFC8922}}.
 The design encourages implementations